cornelcroi/photo-sharing-website/README.md

   ```
 **3. Customize the application**

-- Create a sharp layer for Lambda
+- Sharp layer for Lambda

   - The application resizes images using the Sharp npm library
   - Follow [this tutorial](https://aws.amazon.com/blogs/compute/using-lambda-layers-to-simplify-your-development-process) to create a sharp layer.